coolsoftwaretyler/shaleen-title/_posts/2020-06-09-testimony-for-government-operations-committee.md

 Dear Chair Edwards and Members of the Committee:

-Thank you for inviting me to submit testimony regarding the implementation of Boston’s groundbreaking ordinance to ensure equity in its local cannabis industry.
+Thank you for inviting me to submit testimony regarding the implementation of Boston's groundbreaking ordinance to ensure equity in its local cannabis industry.
 I was unable to join you because the Commission met at the same time as the hearing, but I greatly appreciate the invitation to share my input with you.

 I submit this testimony in my individual capacity as a commissioner appointed for my expertise in legal, policy, and social justice issues, and based on three years of experience striving for equitable cannabis regulations and licensing.